 Living in South Korea

 The climate in South Korea is divided into four very distinct seasons.
-Winters from late November to early March are Siberian cold, fairly dry, especially in the northern area.
-In Seoul it doesn’t snow a lot.
+Winters from late November to early March are Siberian cold, and fairly dry, especially in the northern area.
+In Seoul, it doesn’t snow a lot.
 Perhaps a few days in the year.
 There is more snow towards the east side of Korea, in the Gangwon area.

 The summer, on the other hand, is rather hot and humid and is accompanied by a few sometimes quite dangerous typhoons.
 Note that during this monsoon period, the rains are generally torrential.
 Spring and autumn are the most pleasant seasons (cool and sunny).